Are you looking to know about the Classification of turbines?

 Natural Gas → Mechanical Energy

-Natural gas or liquid fluid is converted into mechanical energy using gas turbine and further mechanical energy is used to generate the electricity to lights up home and businesses even to power aircraft, trains, ships, electrical generators and even tanks.
+Natural gas or liquid fluid is converted into mechanical energy using gas turbines and further mechanical energy is used to generate electricity to light up homes and businesses and even to power aircraft, trains, ships, electrical generators, and even tanks.

-The basic principle of wind energy is simple- A series of sails and blades mounted around the rotor catch the wind and translate its kinetic energy into rotational energy and thus creates electricity.
+The basic principle of wind energy is simple- A series of sails and blades mounted around the rotor catch the wind and translate its kinetic energy into rotational energy thus creating electricity.

 ”The wind is an untamed and unharnessed force”